walseb/fir/readme.md

 **FIR** is an embedded language for writing GPU shaders in Haskell, compiling to *SPIR-V* for use in *Vulkan* applications.

 FIR is intended as an alternative shading language to *GLSL*, providing amenities of modern functional programming such as a strong type-system, user-managed control-flow with monads and *do* notation, applicative/foldable/traversable functors, etc.
-The Haskell type system helps in verifying programs at compile time, especially with the use of *indexed monads* to keep track of program state and prevent invalid operations.
+The Haskell type system helps in verifying programs at compile-time, with the use of *indexed monads* to keep track of program state.
+Invalid behaviour is reported with custom type errors, preventing run-time errors and lost hours spent debugging a black screen.

 <a name="getting-started"></a>